algorithmic-s/food-recommendations/README.md

 # food-recommendations
 a website showing recipes &amp; allowing users to save recipes, offering recommendations based on previous usage, login features, making profiles &amp; allowed to post comments on certain recipes.
-Inspired from experience with previous applications
+This idea is inspired from experience with previous applications, so all credits of this idea goes to applications that already have these features.
+Made to showcase knowledge of object-oriented programming techniques.

         TOOLS USED